Calculus of Variations, Hamilton's stationary action

 The main feature of this webpage is the stationary action diagram

-The soap film image and the diagam below are here to provide context.
+The soap film image and the diagram below it are here to provide context.

 Image credit: Susan Schwartzenberg - Exploratorium